 Our Esteemed Company Has the Most Advanced Garage Door Tools and Equipment

-Polyurethane is the best material for insulation because it is thicker, and its R-Value is higher at R-18.
-Doors should generally be insulated so they protect the contents of the garage against extreme outdoor climate.
-If you have a non-insulated garage door, have it insulated, there's no need to replace the entire door.
+Polyurethane is the best insulation material you can use because it is thicker, and its R-Value is higher than other varieties.
+Doors should generally be insulated so they protect the contents of your garage against extreme outdoor climate.
+If you have a non-insulated door, getting your garage insulated doesn't necessarily mean that you'll have to replace the entire door.

 Can I insulate my garage door?

 Yes!
 Some doors are sold without insulation and this can create a problem in the future.
 There are insulation kits available for you to use in order to upgrade your system.
-Our professional service technicians advise contacting a garage door service provider for having your garage doors installed with weatherstrip and other insulation.
+Our professional service technicians advise that you at the very least get a weatherstrip installed.

 How powerful should my garage door opener be?

 Your option in terms of the power of your garage door opener should be determined by the size of your door.
 Our experts recommend that for an 8’x12’ door, the opener should be at least 1/3 HP.
-For over 12’ high, a ½ HP will be enough.
-The success of the opener however is affected by the door balance's as well as the system's overall condition.
+For over 12’ high, a ½ HP will likely be enough.
+The success of the opener, however, is affected by the door balance's as well as the system's overall condition.